cambiotraining/quarto-course-template/materials/01-render_guidelines.md

 ## Setup

 - Download and install [Quarto](https://quarto.org/docs/get-started/).
-  - If you are developing materials using executable `.qmd` documents, it is recommendded that you also install the extensions for your favourite IDE.
+  - If you are developing materials using executable `.qmd` documents, it is recommended that you also install the extensions for your favourite IDE.
 - If you are developing materials using **JupyterLab** or **Jupyter Notebooks**, please install [Jupytext](https://jupytext.readthedocs.io/en/latest/install.html).
   - Use the [paired notebook](https://jupytext.readthedocs.io/en/latest/paired-notebooks.html) feature to have synchronised `.ipynb`/`.qmd` files.
 Only `.qmd` files should be pushed to the repository (`.ipynb` files have been added to `.gitignore`).
 - Clone the course repository with `git clone`.